 Mt.
 Arvon is located in Michigan’s Upper Peninsula in beautiful Baraga County, in the Huron Mountain Range, and is approximately 27 miles from L’Anse, Michigan.

 Is Mt.
 Arvon Michigan’s Highest Point?

 Mt.
 Arvon has been recognized as the highest point in Michigan since 1982.
-Prior to 1982, the highest point in Michigan was Mount Curwood at 1978 ft.
+Prior to 1982, the highest elevation in Michigan was Mount Curwood at 1978 ft.

 The survey done that year by the US Geological Survey found Mt.
 Arvon to be a mere 11 inches taller than Mt.
 Curwood, naming it the highest point in Michigan.
 It is still disputed which is taller, and some maps of Michigan still incorrectly label Curwood as the highest point in the state.

 At 1,979.238 feet above sea level, Mt.
 Arvon is Michigan’s highest point.

 Apparently, geologists get to decide what is a mountain and what is not a mountain.
 And from what we’ve heard, geologists say that a mountain is anything over 2,000 feet above sea level.
 Of course, this leaves poor Mount Arvon a measly 21 feet short of true “mountain” status.

 Well, Mount Arvon, you’re still a mountain to us, and we’ll happily climb to your summit any day!